 Batches

-production_batch) is the physical run — what actually happened on the floor.
-One batch order can spawn one or more batches (set bynumBatchesat order creation).
+Vocabulary check.
+A Manufacturing Order is the plan — what you intend to produce.
+A Batch is the physical run — what actually happened on the floor.
+One manufacturing order can spawn one or more batches, set by the number of batches field at order creation.

 The lifecycle